steveAllen0112/FileMakerAddon-DateRangePrompt/README.md

      B. Delete the original.

      C. Rename the copy to remove the appended string, " Copy".

+     D. Optionally (recommended) move the script somewhere outside the Addon's script folder.

-     D. Call this duplicate script INSTEAD OF the `Prompt for Date Range {( config )}` script whenever you want to raise the prompt.
+     E. Call this duplicate script INSTEAD OF the `Prompt for Date Range {( config )}` script whenever you want to raise the prompt.
         See comments in the `INTERFACE` script for why.
 TL;DR; it makes global customization and upgrading way easier.